voedger/voedger/design/vvm/async-actualizers.md

 ## Analysis

-- ??? projectors.SyncActualizerConf - ProjectorFactory
+- ??? where it comes from [] AsyncProjectorFactories

 ## Proposal